-Adopting an empowerment framework, this paper attempts to give a brief overview of the ICT context in East Asia by reviewing both available statistical data and selected case studies, to further illustrate how the empowerment approach is indeed critical for achieving gender equality.
-This study is not exhaustive, since secondary data is usually not available for countries that are less e-ready, and not all countries in East Asia collect and disaggregate data by sex.
-Even if they do, data collection may not be consistent or regular.
-Rather, the paper has a special focus on the use of ICTs and its implications for women in the areas of work and governance.
-Case studies are provided to help further illustrate the issues in analysing the dynamics of gender inequality and women's agency and how these interact at various institutional levels - household, community, state, and market - to empower or (intentionally or unintentionally) disempower women.
-The case studies particularly highlight questions of identity, control, and ownership.
+Adopting an empowerment framework, this study attempts to give a brief overview of the ICT context in East Asia by reviewing both available statistical data and selected case studies to further illustrate how the empowerment approach is indeed critical for achieving gender equality.
+Hence, the study is not exhaustive since secondary data is usually not available for countries that are less e-ready and not all countries in East Asia collect and disaggregate data by sex.
+Even if they do, data collection may not be consistent or regular.31 The study gives special focus to the use of ICTs and its implications for women in the areas of work and governance.
+Case studies are provided to help further illustrate the issues in analyzing the dynamics of gender inequality and women's agency and how these interact at various institutional32 levels-household, community, state and market33-to empower or to (intentionally or unintentionally) disempower women.
+The case studies particularly highlight issues of identity, and control and ownership.
 Issues of collective action and institutional transformation are also touched upon, albeit briefly.
-The case studies illustrate how these issues overlap from one institutional level to another, reflecting how the perpetuation of gender inequality through women's disempowerment is quite systemic.
-The paper also attempts to link and contextualise the local within the global and gendered context of the information society, and concludes with some broad policy recommendations.
+The case